kevinbackhouse/exiv2-team/book/IMaEA.md

 <div id="2-6"/>
 ## 2.6 Metadata Convertors

-Exiv2 has code to convert data between different Metdata standards.
+Exiv2 has code to convert data between different Metadata standards.
 Generally when you update Exif metadata, equivalent modifications will be performed on the IPTC and XMP metadata.
 I can't explain why this code was added to Exiv2 and, while it may be convenient and invisible in its operation, it also has undesirable side effects.

 If Exiv2 is ever rewritten, the decision to keep this capability should be carefully reviewed.
 I think it would be better to not have this at all and leave library users to provide this in their application code.